 Every workplace of more than one person has silos.
 By the very nature of how the human mind is structured, we tend to focus on what is in front of us and what is important in our personal world which forms a silo.
 You get a larger silo when teams form boundary walls between their team and other areas of the business.

-To see beyond those boundaries needs well developed empathy skills which create the drive to help others, combined with issue visibility as you can’t help what you can’t see.
+To see beyond those boundaries needs well-developed empathy skills which create the drive to help others, combined with issue visibility as you can’t help what you can’t see.

-In a workplace, to work across silos needs a dedicated strategy of building empathy and awareness across team members, combined with strategies of making issues and projects visible.
+In a workplace, to work across silos needs a dedicated strategy of building empathy and awareness across team members, combined with strategies

 How to increase empathy across teams?

-Generally empathy comes from face-to-face interactions.
+Generally, empathy comes from face-to-face interactions.
 You need to see and know the people in other teams in order to be able to care about them enough to want to pool ideas and resources.

-Connection and empathy rarely happens just through digital solutions unless there is the component of being able to look face-to-face with the other person.
+Connection and empathy rarely happen just through digital solutions unless there is the component of being able to look face-to-face with the other person.
 Studies have shown that even the act of adding a photo of the other person to a process increases empathy and care.
 In one particular experiment, photos of patients were included with x-rays being sent through to radiologists for assessment.
 The depth of explanation and expressions of empathy included through this simple addition.
 (1)